apache/spark/docs/sql-ref-syntax-ddl-create-table-like.md

 * **LOCATION**

-    Path to the directory where table data is stored,Path to the directory where table data is stored, which could be a path on distributed storage like HDFS, etc. Location to create an external table.
+    Path to the directory where table data is stored, which could be a path on distributed storage like HDFS, etc. Location to create an external table.

 ### Examples